kisorniru/API-Base-Project/docs/early-planning-2023.md

 ## Settings structure idea

 Keep one settings module at first.
 Split settings only when local, test, and production behavior actually diverge.

+## Env example note

+An `.env.example` file should document secret key, debug mode, and allowed hosts before any deployment notes are added.